marwankefah/5-stage-pipelined-processor/README.md

 | Interrupt | M[Sp]←PC; sp-2;PC ← {M[3],M[2]}; <br> Flags preserved  |

 ## Design
+### Summary
+The processor's data path is divided into five pipeline stages, each containing one of the classic RISC pipeline operations: Instruction fetch **(IF)**, Instruction decode and register fetch **(ID)**, Execute **(EX)**, Memory access **(MEM)**, and Register write back **(WB)**.
+Each stage is implemented through a pipeline buffer register, four of them between each one of the stages: **IF/ID, ID/EX, EX/MEM, and MEM/WB**.
+A centralized _Control Unit_ at the ID stage writes the appropriate control signals for each instruction operation code, some of which pass through the pipeline.
+To maintain the consistency and reliability of data retrieval throughout the pipeline stages, a _Forwarding Unit_ forwards data through the pipeline to the appropriate stage.
+In cases where a stall or discarding of the entire pipeline is needed, a _Hazard Detection Unit_ overwrites instruction control signals to achieve the required result.
+An _Interrupt Handling Unit_ handles cases where an external signal (INT or RST) overwrites the pipeline, or when executing a multicycle instruction.
 ### Instructions
 Below is the full instruction list, as well as the **OpCode** composition for each instruction.
 ![Image of Full Final Instruction Set](https://i.ibb.co/wcRfCg0/ISet.png)